-Should I buy a property or invest into my pension?
+Should I buy a property or invest in my pension?

 Although most people understand property, few people understand pensions.
 Property is easy to understand, it’s all around us – we can see it, touch it, live in it.
 Pensions – not so much.